-The Moving Object Pipeline is responsible for generating and managing the Solar System3 data products.
+The Moving Object Pipeline (MOPS) is responsible for generating and managing the Solar System data products.
 These are Solar System objects with associated Keplerian orbits, errors, and detected DIASources.
-Quantitatively, it shall be capable of detecting 95% of all Solar System objects that meet the findability criteria as defined in the OSS .
+Quantitatively, it shall be capable of detecting 95% of all Solar System objects that meet the findability criteria as defined in the OSS.
+Each visit within 10 degrees of the Ecliptic will detect approximately 4,000 asteroids.